bkaddoura/production/docs/part_6/production_6_deployment.md

 ::::::{.columns}
 :::{.column}

 **3. You won't need to update your models as much**

 + Model performance decays over time.
 + Deploy should be easy:

     - The development environment should resemble the production environment as closely as possible.

+Production environment should be provisioned with code.
+Parquet files send to cold storage.
     - Infrastructure should be easier to rebuild than to repair.
+Keep it slim.
+Add changes little by little.
+Test and commit it.
+You will have incremental changes that continue to work.
     - Small incremental and frequent changes.